Heuristics for $p$-class towers of imaginary quadratic fields, with an Appendix by Jonathan Blackhurst: Schur -groups

-Suppose $G$ has $p$-class $c$.
-A pro-$p$ group $H$ satisfying $H/P_c(H) \cong G$ is called a {\em descendant} of $G$ and if, additionally, $H$ has $p$-class $c+1$, then $H$ is called a {\em child}, or {\em immediate descendant}, of $G$.
-O'Brien \cite{O} produced an algorithm that computes all children (and so ultimately all descendants) of a given $p$-group.
-He also highlighted the importance of two invariants of a $p$-group $G$ for his algorithm, namely its $p$-multiplicator rank and its nuclear rank.
-The first minus the second is always nonnegative and does not exceed $r(H)$ for any descendant $H$ of $G$ (Prop.~2 of \cite{BN}).
-If a group has nuclear rank $0$, then it has no children and is called {\em terminal}.
-A Schur group of $p$-class $c$ which is terminal has no proper descendants but must be $H/P_c(H)$ for some Schur $\sigma$-group $H$; hence it is a Schur $\sigma$-group.
-Thus, terminal Schur groups are always Schur $\sigma$-groups.
-In the other direction, in the appendix (where basic definitions and facts about the $p$-multiplicator and nucleus are provided), Blackhurst proves that a $p$-group with trivial Schur multiplier must be terminal; this is a result to which several authors have referred, but there appears to be no proof in the literature.
-Since Schur $\sigma$-groups satisfy $r(G)=d(G)$, they have trivial Schur multiplier, hence finite Schur $\sigma$-groups are terminal.
-In summary, terminal Schur groups are the same as finite Schur $\sigma$-groups.
+A \SSA group of $p$-class $c$ which is terminal has no proper descendants but must be $H/P_c(H)$ for some Schur $\sigma$-group $H$; hence it is a Schur $\sigma$-group.
+Thus, terminal \SSA groups are always Schur $\sigma$-groups.
+In the other direction, in the appendix, Blackhurst proves that a non-cyclic $p$-group with trivial Schur multiplier must be terminal; this is a result to which several authors have referred, but there appears to be no proof in the literature.
+Since Schur $\sigma$-groups satisfy $r(G)=d(G)$, they have trivial Schur multiplier, hence finite non-cyclic Schur $\sigma$-groups are terminal.
+In summary, terminal \SSA groups are precisely finite non-cyclic Schur $\sigma$-groups.

-Suppose $G$ is Schur of $p$-class $c$ so that $G=H/P_c(H)$ for some Schur $\sigma$-group $H$.
-A choice of order 2 element $\sigma\in \Aut(H)$ which acts as inversion on $H^{\ab}$ induces an involution on $G$, (which, by abuse of notation, we will also call $\sigma$) because the subgroup $P_c(H)$ is a characteristic subgroup of $H$.
-Moreover, this automorphism of $G$ acts as inversion on $G^{\ab}$.
-Thus, a Schur group $G$ is a Schur $\sigma$-group if and only if $r(G)=d(G)$.
-Using refinements of the theorem of Golod and Shafarevich, Koch and Venkov showed \cite{KV} that Schur $\sigma$-groups of rank at least 3 are always infinite.
-Much of our work will therefore focus on the case of rank $2$ finite Schur $\sigma$-groups.